-The Higher Learning Commission (HLC), a commission of the North Central Association of Colleges and Schools (NCA), grants institutional accreditation.
+The Higher Learning Commission (HLC) grants institutional accreditation.
 Institutional accreditation results from a positive evaluation of the entire institution.
 The evaluation encompasses everything from admissions to educational activities and student learning, as well as overall effectiveness, governance, administration, financial stability, student services, resources, and relationships with internal and external constituencies.

 Specialized accreditation, or program accreditation, is conducted by various accrediting bodies.
 Specialized accreditation applies to particular schools or to specific programs within an educational institution.

 John Wood Community College falls under the category of institutional accreditation.
-The school is accredited by the HLC and is a member of the NCA.
+The school is accredited by, and a member of, the HLC.
 JWCC is also recognized by the Illinois Community College Board and the Illinois Board of Higher Education.

 - What is the Higher Learning Commission (HLC)?

 Institutional accreditation is provided by regional associations of schools and colleges (each named after the region in which it operates: Middle States, New England, North Central, Northwest, Southern, and Western).
-The Higher Learning Commission (HLC is part of the North Central Association of Colleges and Schools (NCA) and is empowered to conduct accrediting activities for degree-granting organizations of higher education.
+The Higher Learning Commission is empowered to conduct accrediting activities for degree-granting organizations of higher education.
 Specifically, it grants membership to educational institutions in the nineteen-state North Central region: Arizona, Arkansas, Colorado, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, New Mexico, North Dakota, Ohio, Oklahoma, South Dakota, West Virginia, Wisconsin, and Wyoming.

 - What's involved in the evaluation process?